Fitzwilliam Museum,

 19th dynasty

-right on a stallion.
-The ground-line slopes
+woman, riding towards right on a stallion.
+The

-upwards.
-The horse has a short upright mane,
+ground-line slopes upwards.
+The horse has a

-and wears a bridle.
-The woman holds a stick or
+short upright mane, and wears a bridle.
+The

-staff in her left hand.
-She wears an amulet on a
+She wears an amulet on a long string around her

 The black outline has been laid over preliminary